#eye #eye

 Data visualization with ggplot2

 ggplot2 is a package for data visualization, where you can do tons of customizations for your plots.
+Every ggplot2 chart is built from the same components:

 R